Tobacco smoking: Persistence

 The reasons given by some smokers for this activity have been categorized as addictive smoking, pleasure from smoking, tension reduction/relaxation, social smoking, stimulation, habit/automatism, and handling.
-There are gender differences in how much each of these reasons contribute, with females more likely than males to cite tension reduction/relaxation, stimulation and social smoking.
+There are gender differences in how much each of these reasons contributes, with females more likely than males to cite tension reduction/relaxation, stimulation and social smoking.

 Some smokers argue that the depressant effect of smoking allows them to calm their nerves, often allowing for increased concentration.
-However, according to the Imperial College London, "Nicotine seems to provide both a stimulant and a depressant effect, and it is likely that the effect it has at any time is determined by the mood of the user, the environment and the circumstances of use.
-Studies have suggested that low doses have a depressant effect, while higher doses have stimulant effect."
+However, according to the Imperial College London, "Nicotine seems to provide both a stimulant and a depressant effect, and the effect it has at any time is likely determined by the mood of the user, the environment, and the circumstances of use.
+Studies have suggested that low doses have a depressant effect, while higher doses have a stimulant effect."

 Patterns

-A number of studies have established that cigarette sales and smoking follow distinct time-related patterns.
-For example, cigarette sales in the United States of America have been shown to follow a strongly seasonal pattern, with the high months being the months of summer, and the low months being the winter months.
+Several studies have established that cigarette sales and smoking follow distinct time-related patterns.
+For example, cigarette sales in the United States of America have been shown to follow a strongly seasonal pattern, with the high months being the summer months and the low months being the winter months.

-Similarly, smoking has been shown to follow distinct circadian patterns during the waking day—with the high point usually occurring shortly after waking in the morning, and shortly before going to sleep at night.
+Similarly, smoking has been shown to follow distinct circadian patterns during the waking day, with the high point usually occurring shortly after waking in the morning and shortly before going to sleep at night.